NINGSY1024/NINGSY-pages/README.md

 # GitHub Pages

-This repository is used to display various projects I have worked on through a web-based interface
+This repository is utilized to present various academic projects I have worked on.